NVlabs/DiffRL/README.md

 #### SHAC (Our Method)

-For example, running the following commands in `examples` folder allows to train Ant and SNU Humanoid environments with SHAC respectively for 5 individual seeds.
+For example, running the following commands in `examples` folder allows to train Ant and SNU Humanoid (Humanoid MTU in the paper) environments with SHAC respectively for 5 individual seeds.

 ```
 python train_script.py --env Ant --algo shac --num-seeds 5